emprax/Xtender/README.md

-### Which Problems to solve
+## Which Problems to solve

 Possible cases to use this library:

-1. Using a more dynamic version of the Visitor Pattern that conforms to the SOLID design principles.
+- Using a more dynamic version of the Visitor Pattern that conforms to the SOLID design principles.

-2. When needed to traverse a tree-structure/composition where the amount of concrete component implementations could change.
+- When needed to traverse a tree-structure/composition where the amount of concrete component implementations could change.

-3. Recycle algorithmic components and compose a client with a custom set of combinations of these components.
+- Recycle algorithmic components and compose a client with a custom set of combinations of these components.

+- Extensive validation purposes.

-4. Using it as an intermediate layer in between the services and the domain models, where the domain models could be composed into a compositional structure.
+- Using it as an intermediate layer in between the services and the domain models, where the domain models could be composed into a compositional structure.
 For that it is no longer a far stretch to be open minded for the idea of using the composite pattern, because the negative effects of not being able to directly access the discrete implementation of the model is mostly removed.

 Be aware that even though this solution is quite performant with the key-value data structure, the standard Visitor Pattern is still a good fit for more direct and easy to solve problems.